GoogleContainerTools/kpt-functions-sdk/README.md

   Our design philosophy is to keep configuration as data, which enables us to programmatically manipulate it using stateless programs called _functions_.
 - **Unix philosophy:** Functions should be small, reusable, and composable.
-  By implementing the [Configuration Functions Specification][spec], we can develop an ever-growing catalog of useful, interoperable functions.
+  By implementing the [Configuration Functions Specification][spec], we can develop a [catalog][catalog] of useful, interoperable functions.

 ### Why a Typescript SDK